Rights of Employees

 Executive Compensation Negotiations

-Whether you are a Chief Executive Officer, Chief Operations Officer, President, Vice President, manager, or another level of executive, negotiating the best possible executive compensation package in your employment contract can be extremely important to your career and financial success.
+Hand_Shake Whether you are a Chief Executive Officer, Chief Operations Officer, President, Vice President, Manager, or another level of executive, negotiating the best possible executive compensation package in your employment contract can be extremely important to your career and financial success.

-In addition to your salary and benefits, there are many important considerations before you accept a job offer, including job security, bonuses, commissions, stock options and stock grants, and whether you are limiting your right to work for a competitor in the future.
+In addition to your salary and benefits, there are many important considerations before you accept a job offer, including job security, bonuses, commissions, severance pay, equity such as stock options and stock grants, and whether you are limiting your right to work for a competitor in the future.

 At Rabner Baumgart Ben-Asher & Nirenberg, P.C., our New Jersey executive compensation attorneys are experienced at negotiating better employment agreements for corporate executives and management-level employees.
-We can advise you on how to negotiate your own employment contract, or we can negotiate the terms and conditions of your employment on your behalf.
+We can help you negotiate your own employment contract, or we can negotiate its terms and conditions on your behalf.

 Below are some of the most common issues and concerns with respect to executive compensation packages.